Does technology, IT, security, and computer networks fascinate you? Then, a cyber security analyst career might be perfect for you.

 Experience in implementing and administering cloud computing systems and processes.

-Able to manage a proprietary network, train other employees, or conduct penetration testing on the digital properties of the organization.
+Able to manage a proprietary network, train other employees, or conduct penetration testing on the organisation's digital properties.

-Likes staying updated on the latest industrial development in the area of systems and processes.
+Likes staying updated on the latest industrial development in systems and processes.

 Soft Skills For Cyber Security Professionals